 Corporate governance structure

 SMK considers corporate governance to be the development and operation of a system to realize sound and effective management and is working to improve and strengthen it.
 Separating the offices of chairman and president and introducing an executive officer and external board member system in April, 2002 to clearly separate management decision-making and business supervision by the board of directors and the business execution functions of executive officers is a system that allows management responsibility to be clarified and speedy management decisions to be made.
-Furthermore, the board of auditors is made up of four auditors, two of which are outside auditors who supervise directors' performance of duty from an objective standpoint (as of June, 2012).
-Also SMK adopted Internal Control Reporting System based on" Financial Instruments and Exchange Act" which became effective in 2008.
-SMK is striving to improve internal administration management with submitting Internal Control Report to authorities from June 2009.
+Furthermore, board of auditors is made up of four auditors, three of which are outside auditors who supervise directors' performance of duty from an objective standpoint (as of July 2016).
+Also, SMK has submitted Internal Control Report to authorities from June, 2009 to improve internal administration management and to meet the requirements of an Internal Control Reporting System in Financial Instruments and Exchange Act effective in 2008.

 SMK Group Charter for Corporate Behavior

-SMK-Group, in addition to being economic entity engaged in the pursuit of profit through fair competition, must be useful to society as a whole.
-For this reason, SMK-Group will adhere to the following nine principles; respect the letter and spirit of all laws, whether domestic or foreign, and of international rules, and behave in a socially responsible manner.
+SMK Group, in addition to being an economic entity engaged in the creation of added value through fair competition, must be useful to society as a whole.
+For this reason, SMK Group will adhere to the following ten principles; respect human rights and follow the letter and spirit of all laws, whether domestic or foreign, and of international rules, and behave in a socially responsible manner.

-1. For customers' confidence, we will develop and provide superior goods in terms of quality, cost, and safety through our accumulated advanced technology.
+1. For customer confidence, we will develop and provide superior goods in terms of quality, cost, and safety through our accumulated advanced technology.

-2. To be understood/supported by customers, business partners, and shareholders, we will engage in fair, transparent, and free competition, under the spirit of independence, self-help, and self-regulation.
+2. To be understood/supported by stakeholders such as customers, business partners, and shareholders, we will engage in fair, transparent, and free competition, under the spirit of independence, self-help, and self-regulation.

 4. We will take independent and positive action, fully recognizing the necessity of environment conservation.

-6. We will stand firm against antisocial forces and organizations that threaten the order and security of civil society.
+7. We will stand firm against anti-social forces and organizations that threaten the order and security of civil society.

-7. In overseas operation, we will observe international rules, respecting the cultures and customs of the hosting society, and will manage ourselves in a manner that contributes to local development as good corporate citizen.
+8. In overseas operations, we will comply with the laws and regulations of the countries and regions, respect human rights and other international norms, and manage ourselves in a manner that contributes to local development.

-8. In order to turn the spirit of the Charter into reality, top executives will always listen to the voices within/outside SMK, take the leadership to make all relevant Group people be fully aware of the Charter and to bring corporate systems into line with it, and will endeavor to cultivate corporate ethics.
+9. To make the spirit of the Charter a reality, top executives will always listen to the voices within and outside SMK, take the lead in raising awareness of the Charter among all relevant Group members and to bring corporate systems into line with it, and endeavor to cultivate corporate ethics.

-9. When the charter is violated, top executives will take the initiative in resolving the problem, endeavoring to clarify its causes and prevent its recurrence, and take necessary action as explain precisely to the society/punish responsible person including themselves.
+10. When the Charter is violated, top executives will take the initiative in resolving the problem, endeavoring to clarify its causes and prevent its recurrence, and take the necessary action.
+This includes precise explanation to the society and punishment for responsible persons, including themselves.

 SMK Group Code of Conduct